Careers360 Logo

 Facilitated Transport: Fructose, as well as some amino acids, are absorbed with the help of carrier ions like Na+.
 This method is known as facilitated transport.

-Transport of Fatty Acids and glycerols: These substances are not absorbed into the blood because these are insoluble.
+Transport of Fatty Acids and glycerols: These substances are not absorbed into the blood because they are insoluble.
 They are made into small droplets; called micelles.
 These move to the intestinal mucosa.
 In the intestinal mucosa, these micelles get converted into very small protein-coated globules, called chylomicrons.
 The chylomicrons are then transported into the lymph vessels in the villi.
 The lymph vessels finally release them into the bloodstream.

 Question:4

-Discuss the role of hepatopancreatic complex in the digestion of carbohydrate, protein, and fat components of food.
+Discuss the role of the hepatopancreatic complex in the digestion of carbohydrate, protein, and fat components of food.

 Answer: